 Graduate school fees are set by the CSU Board of Trustees each academic year.
 The current fee structure may be found on the Enrollment Services website.
-The approximate cost as of Fall 2021 is $13,556 - $15,816 for the entire Educational Technology & Media Leadership and/or Teacher Librarian Credential program for California residents (fees vary based on 2 or 3 year tracks).
+The approximate cost as of Fall 2022 is $13,620 for the entire Educational Technology & Media Leadership and/or Teacher Librarian Credential program for California residents (fees will vary based on 2 or 3 year tracks).

 There are many options available for financing your graduate education.